JiarongQian/Evaluating-GPT-5-Based-AI-Agents-in-Medicine/README.md

 | | Deep Research | 19/79 | 24.05 |

-The following table shows the performance of different 4o/o3 models on the diagnosis dataset:
+The following table shows the performance of different 4o/o3 models on our diagnosis dataset:
 | Category | Model | Result | Accuracy (%) |
 |----------|-------|---------|--------------|
 | **LLM** | 4o | 53/198 | 26.77 |